stratosdr/Raspberry-Pi-VR-Remote-Control/README.md

-# Raspberry Pi VR Remote Control with Unity app for Android using Google Cardboard
+# Raspberry Pi VR Remote Control of Industrial Systems, made with Unity for Android using Google Cardboard